logo

 • Those looking to pair savings with a simple investment account

 There's not much choice if you're looking to invest, with just 15 funds to choose from.
-So this won't be the right option for you if you want the freedom to invest in the full breadth of what the stock market has to offer.
+This won't, therefore, be the right option for you if you want the freedom to invest in the full breadth of what the stock market has to offer.
 However, for those looking for help narrowing down their options, it's a good solution.

 There are a couple of groups who won't be able to use Chip: